Ingest API

 status | Always "recording" at this point. |

-The Python SDK exposes this on the Episode.storage field.
-See
+The Python SDK exposes the storage value on the Episode.storage

 2. Upload artifacts to R2